EquinoxHZ/vpx-to-viewport/README.en.md

 ### In CSS

-In your CSS, you can use `vpx`, `maxvpx`, and `minvpx` units, and the build system will automatically convert them to corresponding values.
+In your CSS, you can use `vpx`, `maxvpx`, `minvpx` and `cvpx` units, and the build system will automatically convert them to corresponding values.

 ### Examples